pact-foundation/pact-plugins/drivers/jvm/README.md

 * [X] Provide a catalogue of features provided by the plugins.
 * [ ] Provide a messaging bus to facilitate communication between the language implementation and the plugins.
 * [X] Manage the plugin lifecycles.

+## Building the JVM driver

+The JVM driver is built with Gradle.
+The build can be run with `./gradlew build`, but there is a test `DriverPactTest` that requires a Protobuf plugin to work.
+Either disable that test, or install the prototype Protobuf plugin before running the build.